-The library is open from 8:15 am to 2:55pm.

-Before School hours are 8:15 - 8:30 for quick check ins/outs

-Student check out begins after the morning announcements at 8:55am till 2:55pm
+The Library is open from 8:15 am to 2:55 pm.
+Quick drop check in is from 8:15 - 8:40 am and 2:45-3:00pm Check out begins after the morning announcements at 8:55am till 2:45pm

-Library Extended Hours:
+Library Extended Hours: Wednesdays for check in and Check out 8:15-4:00

-Before School: 8:15-8:30

-After School: 2:55-3:30pm Mondays

 Throughout the day the library is used by classes, small groups and individual students.
-Students coming in small groups must have their name tags from their teacher or their library book bag.
+Students coming in small groups must have their name tags from their teacher.
 Students can use the library after dismissal only when accompanied by a teacher or parent.